-The employee's earnings must be sufficient, after other legal and required deductions are made, to cover the amount of the dues or agency shop rate equivalent to Union membership full capture service fee dues authorized.
+The employee's earnings must be sufficient, after other legal and required deductions are made, to cover the amount of the dues or agency shop rate equivalent to Union membership dues authorized.
 All legal and required deductions have priority over Union dues and service fee dues.